LibreCAD/docs/ref/toolbars.rst

 -------------------

  .. important::
     Print Preview and Block operations require the use of the **Tool Options** toolbar as the are no menu or command line equivalencies.
-Ensure the Tool Option toolbar is visible (**widgets -> Toolbars**, check **Tool Options**).
+Ensure the Tool Option toolbar is enabled (**Widgets -> Toolbars** and check **Tool Options**).

 .. _preview:

 Print Preview
 ~~~~~~~~~~~~~

-The **Print Preview** toolbar enables to set the print output up as desired regardless of output format (pdf or paper).
-The print view can be configured after selecting **File -> Print Preview** through the menu.
+The **Print Preview** toolbar is used to set up the print output as desired regardless of output format (pdf or paper).
+The print preview can be configured after selecting **File -> Print Preview** through the menu.
 A combination of scale value, color status and drawing position relative to paper allows customed print output.
 The steps are detailed in :ref:`printing guide <printing>`.

 .. figure:: /images/toolOptions/toPrtPreview.png